bartmoorman/Docker-Sensor/README.md

-## This is designed for a Raspberry Pi Zero W
+## This is designed for a Raspberry Pi

 ### Usage
 ```